BBVA/patton/docs/source/quickstart.rst

 How it works
 ++++++++++++

-Patton provides a small service (patton-server) that resolve CVEs and CPEs from NIST and perform intelligent queries to a postgres database.
+Patton provides a small service (patton-server) that resolves CVEs and CPEs from NIST and perform intelligent queries to a postgres database.
 You can consume the service via api, a commandline client or using the Postman collection provided in this repository.

 .. image:: _static/patton-diagram.png
    :alt: Patton diagram